jjosh102/Blazor.Tailwind.Templates/README.md

 dotnet new blazortailwind --interactivity auto -o MyApplication
 ```

 > **Important Note for Auto Interactivity**: Since Tailwind is compiled on the server project, components in different projects like the client won't generate the needed CSS output.
-As a workaround, include all the styles in the BuildCss.razor component so they are compiled and available for the client components.
+As a workaround, include all the styles in the `BuildCss.razor` component so they are compiled and available for the client components.
+Another option would be to create a centralized components project where Tailwind can build the CSS.

 #### Interactivity: wasm